Qtty/loup-garou-fhemv/README.md

 _Following these steps will deploy your smart contract to the desired network, establishing the foundation for the game's backend functionalities._

+## Configuring Game Settings

+### Customizing Player Numbers and Role Ratios

+To tailor the Werewolf game to your preferences, you can configure the number of players and the ratio of different roles.
+This customization is done in the `LoupGarou.sol` smart contract.

+#### Steps for Configuration:

+1. **Adjusting Total Number of Players**:

+   - Locate the `LoupGarou.sol` file in your project.
+   - Find the `total_players` attribute.
+   - Modify its value to reflect the desired number of players in the game.

+2. **Setting Role Ratios**:
+   - In the `setGameEnv` function within `LoupGarou.sol`, locate the `roles_ratio` mapping.
+   - Adjust the mapping to define how many players should be assigned each role (e.g., Werewolf, Villager, Sorcerer).
+   - The ratios should align with your total number of players and desired game dynamics.

+#### Importance of Accurate Configuration:

+- It's essential to ensure that the total number of players and the role ratios are correctly set to maintain game balance and functionality.
+- Incorrect configurations may lead to gameplay issues or imbalance in role distribution.

 ## Game Logic

 ### Overview of the Game